JavaFundamentalsZT/jf-hw-intro/README.md

 ===========

 The project is intended for the Java Fundamentals class as a skeleton project.
-It is a [Maven](http://maven.apache.org/) project with a dependency on [Apache Commons Lang](http://commons.apache.org/lang/) and produces a single JAR file that can be executed via
+It is a [Maven](http://maven.apache.org/) project with a dependency on [Apache Commons Lang](http://commons.apache.org/lang/) and it produces a single JAR file that can be executed via

 ```shell
 java -jar target/jf2012-executable.jar